In an interview with CNBC, Guidehouse discusses the decelerated deployment of self-driving cars

 More companies than ever before are trying to bring autonomous vehicles to the masses.
 Yet a truly autonomous vehicle does still not exist and several big market players have begun to correct their predictions on how soon we could see this technology.

-In a feature for CNBC, Sam Abuelsamid, principal research analyst with Navigant Research, discussed the current state of self-driving.
+In a feature for CNBC, Sam Abuelsamid, principal research analyst with Guidehouse Insights, discussed the current state of self-driving.

 “We’re definitely not as far along as people thought we would be three years ago,” Abuelsamid said.
 “But I think over the last 18-24 months, there has been an injection of reality.”